ManhTrinhNguyen/Kubernetes/README.md

     -- Which Port Service start ?
 Bcs we have to define that in the configuration file for Deployment but also for Service to be able to connect infomation inside the Pod
     -- All Microservices will deploy into the same Namespace

+  ----If The Developer also tell this is a Load Generator----
+    -- Optional Development
+    -- It only serve to test the Load .
+It just send a bunch of request to a Front end

   - Now Create Deployment Config and Service Config for each Micro Services

  !!!
 Redis is a Message Broker and also the In-Memory Database
 ```

+**Create Development and Service Config**